Open Internet Disclosure

 Beam provides an Outdoor Unit terminal (ODU) included with the Beam service.
 The ODU is required to receive any Beam services.
 Inside the customer premise, customers may provide their own internet router or use the EERO internet router that is included with the Beam service. .

-If you are an existing Beam customer and have any questions or wish to lodge a complaint concerning Beam’s wired Internet services or policies, please contact our Technical Support Department via the placed through the contact form on our website or by calling 1-888-412-2326.
+If you are an existing Beam customer and have any questions or wish to lodge a complaint concerning Beam’s wired Internet services or policies, please contact our Technical Support Department via the contact form on our website or by calling 1-888-412-2326.

 If your question or complaint involves the performance of your Internet service, please first run a speed test and provide us with the result when you contact us.
 If you have home network or wireless devices, try plugging your Ethernet cable directly into EERO router from your PC to determine whether your devices are the source of the problem.